 The DGT 3000 chess clock is one of the most versatile timers for games with 2 players.
-The DGT 3000 has the ability of dividing the thinking time between two players in any combination of known methods.
-What’s more the DGT 3000 can be connected to the DGT e-Board.
+The DGT 3000 has the ability to divide the thinking time between two players in any combination of known methods.
+The DGT 3000 can also be connected to the DGT e-Board.

 DGT 3000 Specifications